caco3/storage-analyzer/README.md

  - ### RUN_SCAN_ON_STARTUP
    Set to true if a snapshot should be created on each docker container start

- - ### EXCLUDE
-   Folder/file patterns to be excluded (comma separated list without double quotes).

-   Example: `proc sys dev run tmp temp usr proc`

  - ### /config (volume)
    Persisted configuration directory.
-Mount this path to keep settings (e.g. scan schedule) across container rebuild/removal.
+Mount this path to keep settings across container rebuild/removal.

+   Currently persisted settings:
+   - `/config/schedule` (scan schedule)
+   - `/config/exclude` (exclude patterns)

 ## Web Endpoints
 - `/duc.cgi` provides a web gui to explore the disk usage